MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/deploy-nodejs-azure-app-service-with-visual-studio-code.md

 ## 8. Make changes and redeploy

-1. Make a few changes and redeploy the app.
+1. Make a small change to the app.
+Change `Welcome to Express` to `Welcome to Express with Visual Studio Code`.

 1. Right-click your app service from the list of App services in the App service extension, then select **Deploy to Web App...**.